reonZ/pf2e-token-hud/README.md

 Should the tooltip get locked when hovering over it or as soon as it is rendered.
 This works for both the delayed and the `Hold to Display` rendering of the tooltip.

+## Close Tooltip on Send-to-Chat

+Whenever you click on a send-to-chat icon, the tooltip will close.

 ## Tooltip on Observe

 When enabled and hovering over a token the player has the `observer` permission (or in party if the option is enabled), the module will generate an uneditable version of the full tooltip.